jenwill/37-40-full-stack-application/frontend/LAB-41-README.md

-401 JS --  Lab 39 Form Validation
+401 JS --  Lab 41 - Authenticated Resource
 ===

 ## Submission Instructions
-* Continue working from lab 37
+* Continue working from lab 39

 #### Feature Tasks
-* Implement form validation for your sign-up form (add different constraints than the ones shown in class).
+* Implement resource creation and update in your application
+  * The resource needs to be accessed via bearer authentication
 * There are no constraints to the UI design
+* Your resource should be stored in a redux reducer
+* Load your resource on page load

+#### Test
+* Test your redux reducers and components.

 ####  Documentation
 Write a description of the project in your README.md